-Subject to the noted exceptions below, a student who calls for the assistance of a University staff member such as Campus Police, a Resident Assistant, or any staff member of the Office of Student Life in the event of an alcohol emergency involving that student or someone else will not receive standard sanction(s) related to their own violation of the Community Standards regarding intoxication.
+Subject to the noted exceptions below, a student who calls for the assistance of a University staff member such as Campus Police, a Resident Assistant, or any staff member of the Office of Residence Life & Housing in the event of an alcohol emergency involving that student or someone else will not receive standard sanction(s) related to their own violation of the Community Standards regarding intoxication.
 In the case where the RAP has been implemented, students may be required to complete certain educational components, such as alcohol and/or drug education and/or an educational conference.

 However, if the student who makes the call is found responsible for other violations such as acting as a social host or providing alcohol to an individual under the age of 21, the standard sanctions may apply.

 Students who are witnesses or otherwise involved in sexual misconduct cases are able to receive amnesty per the sexual misconduct policy.